 Dementia Friendly Winchester

-Organisations and businesses in the high street have signed up to the Hampshire Dementia Action Alliance and commit to making their staff 'dementia aware'.
-This will enabe them to be more confident in helping customers who have dementia.
+Winchester is the first City in Hampshire to launch a Dementia Friendly high street.
+A number of organisations and businesses have signed up to the Hampshire Dementia Action Alliance and are committed to make their staff 'dementia aware'.
+This will enable them to be more confident in helping customers who have dementia.
 In return the businesses have received a window sticker to display, showing people with dementia and their carers that the organisation is 'Dementia Friendly'.
 It will give people reassurance that they will be able to use those services and shops knowing they will be met with understanding and support if needed.

 Living with Dementia in the Winchester District

-Andover Mind has been commissioned to deliver one of the initiatives which aims to identify and train a team of volunteer ‘Dementia Champions’ who can then cascade dementia awareness sessions in their local communities.
+Andover Mind has been commissioned to identify and train a team of volunteer ‘Dementia Champions’ who can then cascade dementia awareness sessions in their local communities.
 The project is closely linked to the national Alzheimer’s Society ‘Dementia Friends’ movement.

 Dementia Friends Awareness Sessions

-A Dementia Friend is someone who learns to understand a little bit about what it is like to live with Dementia and then turns that knowledge into practical action.
-Every small action can help, from visiting someone living with Dementia to spreading the word about Dementia Friends.
-Sessions are free and will be held at the Discovery Centre in Winchester.
+A ‘Dementia Friend’ is someone who has the understanding of what it is like to live with Dementia, turning their knowledge into practical action.
+Every small action can help, from visiting someone living with Dementia to spreading the word about the campaign.

 Carer Support and Dementia Advice Service for Hampshire

-- Physical and Peer Support Virtual Group Work
+• Physical and Peer Support Virtual Group Work.